CharleySchaefer/charleyschaefer.github.io/_pages/software.md

 ZiltoidLIB
 ---
-[ZiltoidLIB](https://github.com/CharleySchaefer/ZiltoidLIB) is called after [Ziltoid the Omniscient](https://en.wikipedia.org/wiki/Ziltoid_the_Omniscient) and is my personal C/C++ library that I developed as a student, and which I am still using for various applications.
+[ZiltoidLIB](https://github.com/CharleySchaefer/ZiltoidLIB) is my personal, but publicly shared, C/C++ library.
+I started its development as a student, and  called it after [Ziltoid the Omniscient](https://en.wikipedia.org/wiki/Ziltoid_the_Omniscient) as a metaphore for my work being fueled by coffee and music.